batlover420/hash-map/README.md

 ### `Value& operator[](const Key& key)`

-Returns a reference to the `Value` of the entry corresponding to the provided `Key`.
-Returns a default-constructed `Value` if the `Key` does not yet exist in `HashMap`.
+Returns a `Value` reference of the entry corresponding to the provided `Key`.
+Returns a default-constructed `Value` reference if the `Key` does not yet exist in `HashMap`.
 ```cpp
 HashMap<int, int> hash_map;